 - Pancakes - Sprinkle them on top of pancake batter as it cooks - about 1 teaspoon per pancake.

 - Yogurt - Add two tablespoons to 8 ounces of yogurt to give it crunch.

 - Ice cream - Use them on an ice cream sundae in place of candy sprinkles.

 Important Note for Vegetarians and Vegans

-Some commercially available chocolate covered sunflower seeds have gelatin as an ingredient in the candy shells and many contain milk chocolate.
-It's important to check the package before buying to insure the product is acceptable as part of your vegetarian or vegan diet.
+Some commercially available chocolate covered sunflower seeds have gelatin as an ingredient in the candy shells, and many contain milk chocolate.
+It's important to check the package before buying to ensure the product is acceptable as part of your vegetarian or vegan diet.